 - Take your piece of flannel and place it in the bowl.
 Then pour enough castor oil over it to saturate.

 - Get your hot water bottle or heating pad ready.

 - Place your towel on a flat surface like a couch, your bed, or the floor.
 For added protection you can also put down a garbage bag so that your bed or couch won't get stained from any oil that manages to escape the plastic cover.

 - Once you lie down, place your saturated flannel over the affected area of your body.

 - Place the heating pad or hot water bottle over the pack and let it sit for at least 45 to 60 minutes.
 During this time, you can rest or read a book.

 - When the time is up, remove the pack and clean the area with water and a bit of baking soda.

 - You can keep the pack in a plastic bag in a cool place or the refrigerator.
 I keep mine in a sealed glass jar in one of my kitchen cabinets.
 Just add another tablespoon of castor oil for the next session.

-And if you're a visual leaner, here's a video describing how to make a castor oil pack (sorry it's so old!).
+And if you're a visual leaner, here's a video describing how to make a castor oil pack.